-These two duties are sometimes hard to fulfil simultaneously, but Gassen, your Eden Prairie property management services providers, has a few tips below.
+These duties are sometimes hard to fulfill simultaneously, but the team at Gassen has a few tips for you.

-The simplest thing your board can do to keep property values high without infringing upon homeowner’s boundaries: require them to keep their yards looking nice!
-Picture-perfect isn’t a necessity, but items such as the following are easy, non-inflammatory ways to keep the neighborhood looking nice.
+The simplest thing your board can do to keep property values high without infringing upon homeowner’s boundaries is to require them to keep their yards looking nice.
+Picture perfect isn’t a necessity, but giving some direction on ways to keep the neighborhood looking nice is an easy, non-inflammatory way to guide your residents.

 ● Request that residents keep lawns from overgrowing.